 Although some staff and faculty at Starr King have returned to working in their offices, all of our classes have continued to be fully online.
-We will remain online through January Intersession, but it is our hope to return to the option of in-person classes for the Spring 2022 semester beginning in February.
-We will announce the final decision as details are confirmed.
+Due to the omicron variant, all courses will begin the semester in an exclusively online format and will remain so until it is deemed feasible to gather in a physical space.

 Intersession: January 10-28